AhmedLimem/Digital-control-of-Electronics-converters/README.md

 ## What It Is (more details)

-This project involves modifying existing commands of  in analog mode by a digital control with display.
+This project involves modifying existing commands in analog mode of power electronics converters by a digital control with display.

 These commands are intended for:
 - Chopper Voltage Lift